jigem/Summer-Bootcamp/README.md

-Joshua Kyle K Gemina's Summer Bootcamp Activities 🌞🚀 Welcome to my repository documenting all the exciting activities I've been involved in during June and July 2024!
+Hi! i am Joshua Kyle K Gemina and this is a repository for my Summer Bootcamp Activities 🌞🚀 Welcome to my repository documenting all the exciting activities I will be involved in during June and July 2024!
 This repository serves as a comprehensive record of my journey through various bootcamp sessions, learning experiences, and projects.